THE PRIMARY PROBLEM

 When we don’t hear much about an election, fewer of us show up to vote.

-And when that happens, it’s harder for everyday Texans to make their voices heard and for elected officials to be accountable.
+When fewer people vote, a smaller group ends up calling the shots.
+When that happens, it’s harder for everyday Texans to make their voices heard and for elected officials to be accountable.

 This isn’t because people don’t care.
 It’s because the process feels easy to miss.